CodyKochmann/java_completions/README.md

 # java_completions
-A collections of java snippets and completions for sublime text.
+A collection of java snippets and completions for sublime text.